eunjae-lee/rlt/README.md

 You can define alias as you want.

 ### Advanced
-You can use this configuration as you want.
-Just for your information, you can do like this:
+You can utilize this configuration as you want.
+Just for your information, you can do things like this:

 ```yaml
 command: